Home » Why Are Rats Attracted To Wires?

 Can Rats Cause Electrical Fires?

-The persistent chewing on wires strips them of the insulation cover, leaving them exposed.
-This can cause sparks when electrical currents flow through them.
-Sparks can ignite the dry interior of your walls or flammable nearby furniture and items.
+The persistent chewing on wires strips them of the insulation cover, exposing them.
+When electrical currents flow through them, sparks can cause them to ignite the dry interior of your walls or flammable nearby furniture and items.

 According to the National Fire Protection Association, 339,500 home fires were reported in the U.S. in 2019.
-Of these, 20-25% of all fires were due to electrical damage caused by rats and other rodents.
+Of these, 20-25% were caused by electrical damage caused by rats and other rodents.

 Can You Rat Proof An Electrical Cable?